Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Reproducing Kernels and Reproducing Kernel Banach Spaces

 (see, \cite[Definition~10.1]{Wendland2005}).
-We find that the dual space $\Hilbert'$ of $\Hilbert$ is isometrically equivalent to itself and the inner product $\left(\cdot,\cdot\right)_{\Hilbert}$ defined on $\Hilbert$ and $\Hilbert$ can be seen as a equivalent format of the dual bilinear product $\langle \cdot,\cdot \rangle_{\Hilbert}$ defined on $\Hilbert$ and $\Hilbert'$.
+We find that the dual space $\Hilbert'$ of $\Hilbert$ is isometrically equivalent to itself and the inner product $\left(\cdot,\cdot\right)_{\Hilbert}$ defined on $\Hilbert$ and $\Hilbert$ can be seen as an equivalent format of the dual bilinear product $\langle \cdot,\cdot \rangle_{\Hilbert}$ defined on $\Hilbert$ and $\Hilbert'$.
 This means that the classical reproducing properties can be represented by the dual space and the dual bilinear product.
 This gives an idea to extend the reproducing properties of Hilbert spaces to Banach spaces.

 We need the notation and concepts of the Banach space.
-A normed space $\Banach$ is called a Banach space if its norm induces a complete metric, or more precisely, every Cauchy sequence in $\Banach$ is convergent.
-The dual space $\Banach'$ of the Banach space $\Banach$ is the collection of all bounded (continuous) linear functionals defined on $\Banach$ with the operator norm
+A normed space $\Banach$ is called a Banach space if its norm induces a complete metric, or more precisely, every Cauchy sequence of $\Banach$ is convergent.
+The dual space $\Banach'$ of the Banach space $\Banach$ is the collection of all continuous (bounded) linear functionals defined on $\Banach$ with the norm

 whenever $G\in\Banach'$.
 The dual bilinear product $\langle\cdot,\cdot\rangle_{\Banach}$ is defined on the Banach space $\Banach$ and its dual space $\Banach'$ as